 Nicola Voss is a lawyer at Sharrock Pitman Legal.

-She deals with areas of Property Law and Litigation.
+She is a lawyer in our Litigation practice.
 For further information, contact Nicola on her direct line (03) 8561 3315.